arielgee/Sage-Like/.misc/tasks.md

 	> [X] strict semantics (rss|rdf|atom|feed))		[O] Accept 'text' type in addition to 'application' type

-### Unresolved
-* a lot of sub folders in the tree view will fuck up the UI
-* Firefox has no support for XML 1.1

 ### low priority
 * MDN - DataTransfer.effectAllowed: Following is not correct 'Assigning a value to effectAllowed in events other than dragstart has no effect'
 	* make a POC and post in somewhere. must me a sidebar webextension!